lento234/lento234/README.md

-### Hi there 👋
+### Hi there 👋, I'm Lento.

+- 🦊 I'm an aerospace engineer, currently postdoc at Empa🇨🇭.
-- 🔭 I’m currently working on machine learning and PIV.
+- 🔭 I’m currently working of PIV & machine learning.
-- ⚡ Fun fact: I'm interested in python, HPC, CFD, PIV, and machine learning.
+- ⚡ Fun fact: I'm quite interested in fluid dynamics, specifically CFD methods at HPC scale.

 <!--
 **lento234/lento234** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.